 - Bryonia (wild hops)

 Chronic pain and disability can make daily life difficult.
 Treating the whole person and paying attention to the mind as well as the body can improve quality of life.
 Many people say that relaxation techniques, such as guided imagery and meditation, are an important part of their care, and help to reduce pain and other symptoms of OA.

 This ancient Indian practice is well known for its physical, psychological, emotional, and spiritual benefits.
-In the West, it is often recommended to relieve musculoskeletal symptoms and some studies have found it can help relieve OA pain.
-In one clinical trial studying OA of the hand, the group practicing yoga showed less pain and better range of motion compared to those participating in non-yoga stretching and strengthening sessions.
+In the West, it is often recommended to relieve musculoskeletal symptoms, and some studies have found it can help relieve OA pain.
+In one clinical trial among people with OA of the hand, the group practicing yoga showed less pain and better range of motion compared to those participating in non-yoga stretching and strengthening sessions.
 Some yoga "asanas" (postures) strengthen the quadriceps and emphasize stretching, both of which help people with OA of the knee.
 People with arthritis should begin asanas slowly and make sure they warm up first.
-Look for a reputable instructor who knows how to change postures for people with arthritis.
+Look for a reputable instructor who knows how to modify postures for people with arthritis.

 This ancient form of classical conditioning has been practiced in China for centuries.
 Like yoga, it is sometimes recommended to help relieve arthritis pain.
 Clinical studies have found the following benefits of tai chi:

 - Lowered risk of falls in the elderly